 “The one way for us to become great, perhaps inimitable, is by imitating the ancients.” — Johann Joachim Wincklemann

-Generally, neoclassical furniture is identifiable by its use of columns, gilt, classical reliefs, moderate ornamentation and satin upholstery.
+Generally, neoclassical furniture is identifiable by its use of columns, gilt, classical reliefs, moderate ornamentation, and satin upholstery.
 Woods such as oak and walnut were commonly used in the furniture as well as mahogany veneer.
-Elaborate marquetry inlay was often seen, showcasing impeccable attention to detail and delightful designs.
+The elaborate art of marquetry was often seen, showcasing impeccable attention to detail and delightful designs.
 Rectangular shapes and right angles replaced the circular and rounded parts of rococo and baroque styles.
 And while neoclassical furniture is all based on a fascination with antiquity, there are variances in neoclassical periods.
-Join us today as we walk through some of the most important neoclassical furniture and design movements.
+Join us today as we walk through some of the most important neoclassical furniture characteristics and design movements.

 Louis XVI (1760-1789)